stevejay/middleengine-website/src/posts/2020-08-21-cpu-versus-gpu-with-the-canvas-web-api.md

 ## Introduction

-The [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) is a rich and performant API for drawing and manipulating two-dimensional (2D) graphics in a Web browser.
+The [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) is a rich and performant API for drawing and manipulating 2D graphics in a Web browser.
 Drawing can be performed using the [`<canvas>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) HTML element or an [`OffscreenCanvas`](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas).
 When rendering content to a canvas, the browser can choose to use either the CPU or the [GPU](https://en.wikipedia.org/wiki/Graphics_processing_unit).
 This post examines how this decision is made and what effect this can have on rendering performance.

-**Note:** The `<canvas>` element also supports displaying three-dimensional (3D) graphics using the [WebGL API](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API), but in this post I focus solely on its use in 2D graphics.{class=note}
+**Note:** The `<canvas>` element also supports displaying 3D graphics using the [WebGL API](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API), but in this post I focus solely on its use in 2D graphics.{class=note}

 ## Browser heuristics